 “I hate both texts and calls,” Jungkook said with a laugh.

-The members of BTS then picked on Jungkook for not answering their calls and joked about why he even has a phone.
+The members of BTS then picked on Jungkook for not answering their calls and jokingly questioned why he even has a phone.

 BTS will release a new album in June

-The “MBTI Lab” videos are a great way for ARMY to get to know the members of BTS, especially since the band will be releasing a new album soon.
+The “MBTI Lab” videos are a great way for ARMY to get to know the members of BTS, especially because the band will be releasing a new album soon.

 On June 10, BTS will release an anthology album called Proof.
 The album’s lead single is titled “Yet to Come,” and the album will contain a total of 3 CDs.

 The track list for Proof includes hit singles, solo and sub-unit songs, previously unreleased demos, and new songs.

 A press release about Proof reads: “The anthology album Proof celebrates the nine years of BTS’ journey since their debut, and opens a new chapter upon their 10th year as artists.
 The new album will include various tracks that presents BTS’ thoughts on their past, present and future including three new tracks.”